matteo14c/ascanMeth/README.md

 Where 1.bed and 2.bed are haplotype resolved bedmethyl files as obtained from modkit and n is the number of consecutive CpGs tested

+### Galaxy workflow

+A standalone galaxy instance will be made available to test the galaxy workflow soon.
+This feature is not currently implemented.

 ---

+## Output